 Particular care should be taken in applying a product standard to existing devices and equipment, and in applying a recommended practice to current procedures and practices.
 While observed or potential risks with existing equipment typically form the basis for the safety and performance criteria defined in a standard, professional judgment must be used in applying these criteria to existing equipment.
 No single source of information will serve to identify a particular product as "unsafe".
-A voluntary standard can be used as one resource, but the ultimate decision as to product clinical concerns warrant the establishment of minimum safety and performance criteria, referee tests must be provided and the reasons AA safety and efficacy must take into account the specifics of its performance criteria, referee tests must be provided and the reasons utilization and, of course, cost-benefit considerations.
-Similarly, a for establishing the criteria bass the decomented by the actional by a purchase manufactive should be analyzed in the context of the A recommended practice provides guidelines for the user care, makin specific needs and resources of the individual institution or firm.
+A voluntary standard can be used as one resource, but the ultimate decision as to product clinical concerns warrant the establishment of minimum safety and performance criteria, referee tests must be provided and the reasons utilization and, of course, cost-benefit considerations.
+Similarly, a A recommended practice provides guidelines for the user care, makin specific needs and resources of the individual institution or firm.
 Again, the rationale accompanying each AAMI standard and recommended practice is an excellent guide to the reasoning and data underlying its provision: AAMI at

-In summary, a standard or recommended practice is truly useful only when it is used in conjunction with other sources of information and policy guidance and in the context of professional experience and judgment.
+Visit In summary, a standard or recommended practice is truly useful only when it is used in conjunction with other sources of information and policy guidance and in the context of professional experience and judgment.